libbymiller/peer-js-simple-av-example/README.md

 # multiplayer

 Peer.js can do multiple peers, but you need to make pair by pair calls for each.
-I think.
+I think (reference: https://stackoverflow.com/questions/62743121/multi-party-video-conference-with-peerjs).

 There's an example in public/room-audio-multipeer-with-presence